rob-coaching/js-loop-helper/README.md

 Other case: We get some input and don't know in advance how many items we have to loop over.

 Example:
-We get a file and need to process all files in there.
+We get a file and need to process all lines in there.
 But we don't know how many lines the file has.

 In this case often the WHILE loop is used until we reached the END of the file (=no more lines available => stop)

 ### Summary